Get

 Creating set times for your Miniature Schnauzer to go to the bathroom can help them recognize when you want them to go and when they’ll be let out specifically to use the bathroom.
 However, they won’t always need to go to the bathroom during these set times, and there’ll still be times when your Miniature Schnauzer needs to go potty between bathroom breaks.

 Setting a schedule for potty breaks allows you to keep an eye on your Miniature Schnauzer and their bathroom habits, giving your dog an idea of when and where you’d like them to go!
-Puppies, in particular, need to go more frequently than adult Miniature Schnauzers, and dogs can usually hold their pee and poop for around an hour per month old they are (up to about 9 months).
-For example, a 6-month-old puppy could reasonably be expected to hold it for 6 hours, depending on the individual.
+Puppies, in particular, need to go more frequently than adult Miniature Schnauzers, and dogs can usually hold their urine for approximately one hour per month of age during the day (with a maximum of about 6–8 hours).
+For example, a 6-month-old puppy could reasonably be expected to hold it for 4-6 hours, depending on the individual.

 3. Learn to Read Your Dog